-‘Carving Communities in Stone: Inscriptions as a Medium of Hellenistic Globalisation’ (working title) is an individual PhD project, funded by the Dutch research council (NWO) that runs from September 2015 to 2020.
-It is conducted at the University of Groningen under supervision of Professors Onno van Nijf (Chair of Ancient History), Luis Lobo-Guerrero (Chair of History and Theory of International Relations) and Graham Oliver (Brown University, Professor of Classics).
+‘Carving Communities in Stone: Inscriptions as Media of Hellenistic Inter-City Relationships’ (working title) is an individual PhD project, funded by the Dutch research council (NWO), running from September 2015 to 2021.
+It is conducted at the University of Groningen under supervision of Professors Onno van Nijf (Chair of Ancient History), Luis Lobo-Guerrero (Chair of History and Theory of International Relations) and Christina Williamson (Assistant Professor in Ancient History).

 After the death of Alexander the Great, his empire fell apart under various kings.
 After this fragmentation, the Greek world would never again reach political unity on a similar scale as under Alexander’s leadership.
 Yet increasingly, the various existing and newly founded cities in this enormous area started to connect with each other.
 Greek temples, theatres and market squares came to dominate the civic environments of new as well as old cities throughout the area of Alexander’s conquests, and Greek political structure as well as the Greek language became the norm in many of them.

 The idea for this project was born from the realisation that at about the same time, the Hellenistic world saw an enormous rise in the production of inscriptions that record contacts between Greek cities.
 Good examples of such inscriptions are records of cities exchanging judges and of official festival visitors, records of arbitration in conflicts between cities, treaties, and honorific decrees for citizens of other cities.
 Written in Greek and remarkably uniform in shape, formulas and idiom, these inscriptions are yet another hallmark of the cultural integration of the Hellenistic world.